Ma-Marcinowski/Verificational-Model/README.md

         - Fully Connected Layers - either three [4096, 1024, 256] or two layers [4096, 4096] and one output neuron (sigmoid activation) - for both core network variants;

-        - Batch Normalization (BN) Layers - applied before activation layers;
+        - Activation - ReLU for all layers, sigmoid for the output neuron;

-        - Dropout Layers - applied after activation layers;
+        - Batch Normalization (BN) Layers - applied after ReLU activation;

-        - Activation - ReLU for all layers, sigmoid for the output neuron.
+        - Dropout Layers - applied after BN layers (as suggested in: G. Chen, *et al.*, *Rethinking the Usage of Batch Normalization and Dropout in the Training ofDeep Neural Networks*, arXiv:1905.05928; benchmark: https://github.com/ducha-aiki/caffenet-benchmark/blob/master/batchnorm.md).

       * 2.1.2.
 Language, libraries and API: